 Before we begin talking about where CX should sit in the organization, let’s clarify one thing.
-Customer Experience is not a single person.
+Customer Experience team structure is not a single person.

 A company cannot hire one customer experience professional and expect that within a year, they will have a customer-centric culture in place.
 CX also is not a team that has no visibility and no budget.
 No one has ever heard of a successful transformation without extensive change management.
 Nor has one heard of a successful transformation without vision and strategy.
 CX requires individuals and teams with cross functional workshops, new products and processes and heavy communications across the organization.